 This unit is designed to provoke experimentation, risk-taking, exploratory and playful work following the rigours of professional practice and the creative industries.

 This optional unit will allow you to spend a period of time in an overseas educational institution.

-1) Terrain: you'll examine 'home' from the starting position of the values of an individual user.
+Terrain: You’ll examine ‘home’ from the viewpoint of an individual user.
 You'll explore ways in which this individual might seek to influence the wider world.